ExVacuum/pomc/README.md

 Usage: pomc <COMMAND>

 Commands:
-  start
-  pause
-  stop
-  skip
-  get-iteration
-  get-remaining
-  is-running
-  is-on-break
-  help           Print this message or the help of the given subcommand(s)
+  start          Start the pomodoro timer pause          Pause the pomodoro timer stop           Stop the pomodoro timer skip           Skip the current timer get-iteration  Retrieve the current iteration of the pomodoro get-remaining  Get remaining timer duration (MM:SS) is-running     Get whether the timer is running is-on-break    Get whether the current timer is a break help           Print this message or the help of the given subcommand(s)

 Options: